cacophony-wj/licentia_black/README.md

 _Licentia_ is one of _Wabbajack's_ oldest and most well-regarded adult modlists, featuring optional non-fetish content with the _OSuite_ series of _OSA / OStim_ mods and an emphasis on build variety, backed up by an accessible Power Fantasy design philosophy.

+#### More Information

+If you are interested in examining a complete list of the mods in this modlist, [go here.](https://loadorderlibrary.com/lists/licentia-black-2)

 ### System Specifications

 The recommended setup for an enjoyable experience **at 1080p** is at least